kevin-hirsch/config/README.md

 <img src="https://cloud.githubusercontent.com/assets/98681/5622107/93364f60-94f2-11e4-9deb-7b1476b50b52.png" width="762">

-This is a quick Terminal.app profile (color scheme) for OS X based on the [base16 Ocean theme](http://chriskempson.github.io/base16/#ocean).
+This is a quick Terminal profile (color scheme) for OS X based on the [base16 Ocean theme](http://chriskempson.github.io/base16/#ocean).

 If you like this theme, be sure to check out the [editor color schemes](https://github.com/chriskempson/base16-textmate) and [Spacegray UI theme](http://kkga.github.io/spacegray/) for Atom and Sublime Text.